citp/privacy-policy-historical/s/sa/sam/samaritanspurse.org.md

   * (d) To comply with applicable laws and regulations, and requests from statutory agencies;
   * (e) For our own internal administrative purposes and to keep a record of your relationship with us;
   * (f) For the purposes of research such as support satisfaction research;
-  * (g) For marketing purposes, to provide you with information about us, our fundraising campaigns, the opportunity to leave a gift in a will, our events, our services, and any other information, products, activities or services that we provide;
-  * (h) Where you have provided your consent to publish your personal data;
+  * (g) Where you have provided your consent to publish your personal data;
-  * (i) To provide you with information about volunteering opportunities;
+  * (h) To provide you with information about volunteering opportunities;
-  * (j) To provide you with details about our campaigns;
+  * (i) To provide you with details about our campaigns;
-  * (k) To provide essential event information where you have signed up to attend;
+  * (j) To provide essential event information where you have signed up to attend;
-  * (l) To manage your communication preferences with us generally;
+  * (k) To manage your communication preferences with us generally;
-  * (m) To provide you with information about goods and services we feel may interest you;
+  * (l) To provide you with information about goods and services we feel may interest you;
-  * (n) To notify you about changes to our services and/or donor opportunities;
+  * (m) To notify you about changes to our services and/or donor opportunities;
-  * (o) To ensure that content from our website is presented in the most effective manner for you and for your compute/mobile device.
+  * (n) To ensure that content from our website is presented in the most effective manner for you and for your compute/mobile device.